reecegeese/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+I have made a super quick and easy way for a group of people to contribute to a list everyone can see.
+All you have to do is login, create a list, add contributors, and start adding to the list.
+Anyone can add to this list, everyone can see who added what to the list, and everyone can see what has been crossed off and who crossed it off.

 ### Design